Loading Title...

 - RGB LED indicators under switches

-- Custom 3D printed components for sliders and PCB stands
+- 3D printed parts for sliders and PCB stands

 Challenges & Setbacks

-- Ethernet termination resistors initially missing and center taps misconnected
+- Ethernet termination resistors missing and center taps misconnected

 Team Video

-Video demonstration of the lighting console functionality, including fader movement, RGB LED feedback, switches, and connectivity.
+Video demonstration of the lighting console's features, including fader movement, RGB LED feedback, switches, and connectivity.

 Project Links